Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

 \subsection{Perspectives and challenges for large $\rho$}

-Our numerical experiments show that the level sets of the quasipotential thin out as $\rho$ grows.
-On one hand, this creates numerical challenges for 3D computations of the quasipotential as mesh planes are, in general, not aligned with its level sets.
-Moreover, the diameter of the strange attractor or stable limit cycles appearing at certain intervals of $\rho$ also increases as $\rho$ grows (Fig. \ref{fig:diag}) requiring larger and larger computational domains.
-Handling this issue by means of mesh refinement combined with enlarging the box serving as a computational domain is limited by computer's memory.
+Our numerical experiments show that the level sets of the quasipotential thin out and the diameter of the strange attractor increases as $\rho$ grows (Fig. \ref{fig:diag}).
+On one hand, this creates an underresolution problem for 3D computations as mesh planes cannot be aligned with the level sets of the quasipotential because they are not flat.
+Handling this issue by means of mesh refinement is limited by computer's memory.
+For example, for $\rho = 100.75$ where two attracting limit cycles exist, the minimal level set of the quasipotential computed with respect to one of these cycles and enclosing the other one is thinner than the mesh step at some places.

 On the other hand, thinning out of the level sets allows us to use 2D computations provided that we have an insight about possible transition mechanisms as we have had for $\rho = 24.4$.

-As one can see from Fig. \ref{fig:diag}, at certain intervals of values of $\rho > 24.74$, Lorenz system admits pairs of attracting limit cycles.
-For example, two symmetric limit cycles exist at $\rho = 100.75$.
-A question of interest would be the one of finding the quasipotential barrier between them.
-We leave this computation for the future because it would require the further enhancement of 3D quasipotential solvers as the level sets of the quasipotential at $\rho = 100.75$ are too thin for the current version.
+This insight for larger values of $\rho$ can be gained from a 3D computation conducted not in a box but on a specially designed mesh.